ChristianChiarulli/ChristianChiarulli/README.md

-- ⛓️ I’m currently learning Bitcoin
+- ⛓️ I’m currently learning about Bitcoin

 - 📫 How to reach me: